AWS Messaging & Targeting Blog

 • Make note of a SES verified recipient email address to send test emails here: ___________

-Step 1 – Create IAM Role in the SES “B” account
+Step 1 – Create IAM Policy in the SES “B” account

 • Sign in to the SES “B” account via the AWS Management Console and open the IAM console.